pal-Alexandra/IMR_PROJECT/README.md

 :smile: Added the UI elements in scene, almost done on the game flow

+:smile: Added most treasure items, some placeholder in place for now, will replace later.

+:smile: Changed the hands for the player to the Oculus Quest 3 Controllers

 ## Necessary assets to download to use in Unity

 ### Road System: